jgravelle/Groqqle/src/Groqqle.md

         - Uses relevant keywords
         - Is concise (ideally 50-60 characters)
         - Maintains professionalism
+        - Does not begin with anything akin to "Imagine" or "Picture this"

         2. Format your headline exactly as follows:
         HEADLINE: [Your SEO-optimized headline here]